Sharath15eUR/Siddharth/Siddharth Balaji_Networking Training Modules/Module 7/Readme.md

 Troubleshooting technique:

-Use "sh vlan bief" to check whether the ports are assigned properly.
+Use "sh vlan brief" to check whether the ports are assigned properly.
 If vlan 10 and 20 are not assigned to their corresponding ports, use the below commands on both the switches to configure ports correctly.

 ````